1. Important information and who we are

 When you visit our website you will be given two options.
 The first option will be to ‘Allow all cookies’ which will allow all of the cookies listed above to apply.

 The second option will be to ‘Allow only necessary cookies‘.
-This will load the analytical/ performance cookies and functionality cookies but not the targeting and remarketing cookies.
+This will load the analytical/ performance cookies and functionality cookies but not the targeting and remarketing cookies and tags.

 If you do not make a selection the first option ‘Allow only necessary cookies’ will be enabled.